gsitu322/stream-arbitrage/README.md

 #How It Works
-When the plugin is active it will modify the HTML of the Steam Community Market page to remove unnecessary information other than most recently listed items.
-The plugin also adds a new tool bar for profit margin, start button, max amount to spend, and an activity log.
+When the plug-in is active it will modify the HTML of the Steam Community Market page to remove unnecessary information other than most recently listed items.
+The plug-in also adds a new tool bar for profit margin, start button, max amount to spend, and an activity log.

-These are the steps of the plugin
+These are the steps of the plug-in

 1. Wait for user to initiate the search.
 2. Get the profit margin and max price from user.